sridharshini1/cloudnetworking-config-solutions/execution/02-networking/NCC/README.md

 ```
 ## Usage

-**NOTE** : run the terraform commands with the `-var-file` referencing the networking.tfvars present under the /configuration folder.
+**NOTE** : run the terraform commands with the `-var-file` referencing the networking stage present under the /configuration folder.

 ## Outputs